 The newly established People and Parks Forever Fund will deliver the multi-faceted benefits of the GGNRA to our entire Bay Area community.
 We acknowledge parks have often not been welcoming to or inclusive of Black, Indigenous, and people of color.
 Our goal is for everyone to feel welcomed and have a sense of belonging in the parks.
 The People and Parks Forever Fund supports park programs centered on pathways for youth, engagement in community science and stewardship, designing for climate resilience, and increased access to the parks for all.
 These efforts are grounded in racial and social justice principles and co-designed with communities.
 For more info, contact Sarah Lincoln at (415) 561-3561 or slincoln@parksconservancy.org.

 Stretching across more than 82,000 acres, the Golden Gate national parks include the Golden Gate National Recreation Area, Muir Woods National Monument, and Fort Point National Historic Site.
-They were among the most-visited national park units in the country in 2023.
+Together, they were the most-visited units in the National Park System in 2024.

 Established by the Spanish in 1776, this post continues to evolve as a national park with new trails, overlooks, bikeways, and a recently opened visitor center.